m00nl1ght-dev/MapPreview/README.md

 # Credit

-This mod uses "Map Reroll" by UnlimitedHugs to render the previews.
+This mod uses modified code originally from "Map Reroll" created by UnlimitedHugs to render the previews.

 Russian translation created by Dmitry6